 - Help others by giving them accurate, clear explanations to correct their punctuation errors.

 - Know when to follow your grammar and spelling checker and when you can safely ignore it.

 What Students Are Saying

-- Comma Rule 1: Use commas to set off the name of the reader FREE TRIAL
+- Comma Rule 1: Use commas to set off the name of the reader FREE PREVIEW

 - Comma Rule 2: Use commas to separate two sentences